unisa-hpc/sycl-bench/README.md

 * `--output=<output>` - Specify where to store the output and how to format.
 If `<output>=stdio`, results are printed to standard output.
 For any other value, `<output>` is interpreted as a file where the output will be saved in csv format.
 * `--verification-begin=<x,y,z>` - Specify the start of the 3D range that should be used for verifying results.
 Note: Most benchmarks do not implement this feature.
 Default: `0,0,0`
 * `--verification-range=<x,y,z>` - Specify the size of the 3D range that should be used for verifying results.
 Note: Most benchmarks do not implement this feature.
 Default: `1,1,1`
+* `--no-ndrange-kernels` - do not run kernels based on ndrange parallel for